Type inference: Nontechnical explanation

+Especially in programming languages, there may not be much shared background knowledge available to the computer.
+In manifestly typed languages, this means that most types have to be declared explicitly.
+Type inference aims to alleviate this burden, freeing the author from declaring types that the computer should be able to deduce from context.

 Type-checking vs. type-inference

 In a typing, an expression E is opposed to a type T, formally written as E : T. Usually a typing only makes sense within some context, which is omitted here.

 In this setting, the following questions are of particular interest: